lamng3/tiny-grpo/README.md

 ### Training Results

 The run stopped at 9K steps due to insufficient storage memory.
 To prevent this, consider doubling the storage capacity or offloading checkpoints to temporary storage.

-- **(todo)** Train DAPO using GRPOLoss with a generation maximum length of 1024 and `soft_overlong_punishment`.
-- Train DAPO using GRPOLoss with a generation maximum length of 512 and `default_reward`.
-- Train GRPO and Dr.GRPO with a generation maximum length of 512 and `default_reward`.

 <img src="results/returns.png" alt="Training Returns" width="800" height="600"/>